vectordb-io/vectordb/README.md

 ## What is VectorDB?

-Vectordb is an open-source distributed database used in AI service.
+Vectordb is an open-source database used in AI service.
 It supports the operations on KV, vector and graph, which can help the developers to build their AI service easily and quickly.
 <br>
 <br>
 More details at [vectordb.io](http://vectordb.io)